cs3110/textbook/_sources/chapters/interp/substitution.md

 ways to think about the implementation of variables:

-* We could eagerly *substitute* the value of a variable for its name throughout the scope of that name, as soon as we finding a binding of the variable.
+* We could eagerly *substitute* the value of a variable for its name throughout the scope of that name, as soon as we find a binding of the variable.

 * We could lazily record the substitution in a dictionary, which is usually called an *environment* when used for this purpose, and we could look up the